matthew-millican/nasa-paper/README.md

 ## Aside

 I don't use this script anymore for two reasons, login items require the computer to boot up from being completely off, which I rarely do with my mac.
-Also, different photos have different reoslutions so sometimes the photos could appear too pixelated or too small for my liking.
+Also, different photos have different resolutions so sometimes the photos could appear too pixelated or too small for my liking.
 Perhaps there are ways around this, but I like my high-resolution forest background :)